naokazuterada/MarkdownTOC/README.md

 - TOC reflects contents from below its position or cursor (when you select "Insert TOC" menu)
 - Auto linking when heading has anchor
 - Refresh contents when file is saving
+- Control TOC depth in its comment tags

 ## Installing